speculatrix/tvh_epg/README.md

 # tvh_epg

-This is just the very start of this project, at the moment it's not even a proof of concept.
+This is just the very start of this project, at the moment it's just a proof of concept, a simple python3 program which grabs channel and EPG data from a TVHeadEnd server
  There's no point in you playing with it unless you just want to see some python being hacked out.

 That said, I'd be grateful for any help I can get!